evano811/DailyDisplay/README.md

 ### Hardware Used

+Hardware is essential to the development of our product.
+We run all of our hardware operations through _Arduino Uno_.
+A list of all other parts and their descriptions, usages and other information can be found in the **_parts_** folder.

 ### Software Used

 All software will be developed using the Arduino IDE with .ino files.

-All source code and method information can be found in the [/src] folder.
+All source code and method information can be found in the  **_src_** folder.

+### Deadline and Deliverables

+Our project is due on